skatscher/jpa2-notes/7-queries.md

     SELECT e.name, e.salary FROM Employee e

+//TODO : how do we work with projected results - how are they returned from a query?

+### Filtering results
-Filtering results using the WHERE clause:
+using the WHERE clause:

     SELECT e FROM Employee e WHERE e.name = "John Smith"